 The Raymond Brook Ski Trail is one of the oldest ski trails at Gore Mountain.
-Today it’s on state land, but it is still important part of the trail network around North Creek, NY.
+Today it’s on state land, but it is still an important part of the backcountry ski trail network around North Creek, NY.
 The trail climbs at the start and goes through rolling sections at the bottom.
 The effort to get to the Raymond Brook Trail is well-spent.
 This historic Adirondack backcountry ski route drops hundreds of feet through a beautiful forest.
 The trip takes about 3 hours to complete and you must be a very good skier.

 For adventurous and advanced skiers, we can provide guided backcountry ski excursions to Puffer Pond, Hour Pond, Peaked Mountain Pond and many others destinations.
 Contact the Outdoor Center at (518) 251-2150 for details or to arrange a trip.
 We also offer weekly tours for a variety of ability levels.
 We stock backcountry skis and equipment to make sure you have what you need out on the trail.

 The DEC provides information on backcountry trail conditions across the Adirondacks, but feel free to call the Outdoor Center for local conditions.